jan-bogaerts/slate/source/index.html.md

 - The engine can add a final step in the rendering process where the raw data (string or binary ) is converted into HEX format.
 This is useful while rendering directly to a stream that expects hex data, which is the case for many lora modules.
 - for each value that has to be rendered, all stages are done before moving on to the next value: each value gets converted to json or cbor, hexified and rendered to the output before moving on to the next value.
 This is also done to save memory.

 <aside class="info">HEX values can be formatted in many different ways.
-The library can currently produce a layout used by microchip lora modems, which is in the form of: 'ABABAB'.
+The library can currently produce a layout used by microchip lora modems, which is in the form of: 'ABF123'.
 If the format that you need isn't supported, you will have to perform this final step yourself: first render to a memory blob, then walk over each value and convert it into HEX in the way that you need.</aside>

 ### python
 ![rendering steps](render_python.png)